The IKI ranking system is divided into two categories; Belts, and Instructor ranks.

 While belt ranks are a measure of your ability to DO, Instructor ranks are a measure of your ability to GIVE.

-We have four instructor levels at the moment: Apprentice Instructor, Assistant Instructor, Associate Instructor, and Full instructor.
+We have five instructor levels Apprentice Instructor, Assistant Instructor, Associate Instructor, Full instructor, Master Instructor.

 ALL our instructor ranks give you full authority to teach IKI Krav Maga.
 All instructor ranks are an indication that I personally trust you to teach our system and I stand behind you with full support.